PerseusDL/CITE-JSON-LD/TUTORIAL.md

 Welcome!
 I'll give you a quick run-down of how to write and test JSON-LD templates, which will provide you with a solid foundation for building a linked-data application.
-Then I'll show you how to build a prototype application with [JackSON](https://github.com/caesarfeta/JackSON).

 ## Why use JSON-LD?
 Converting JSON to JSON-LD is worthwhile for two simple reasons.